yorkie-team/yorkie-android-sdk/README.md

 ## Developing the SDK

-To work on this project, make sure you have Android Studio version `Electric Eel | 2022.1.1` or later installed.
+To work on this project, make sure you have Android Studio version `Hedgehog | 2023.1.1` or later installed.

 For developers with MAC, you should add `protoc_platform=osx-x86_64` to your `local.properties`.